 - (1) Effective Date.
 The proposal would take effect on January 1, 2022, like H.R.
 2286.
 But it would apply to pre-2022 appreciation; there would be no "fresh start" as, for example, in the 1976 carryover basis legislation. - (2) Realization Events.
 Gain would be explicitly recognized on transfers by gift or at death, equal to the excess of an asset's fair market value on the date of the gift or death over the donor's or decedent's basis in that asset.
 Losses obviously would also be recognized if basis exceeds fair market value because the Greenbook refers to "the use of capital losses ... from transfers at death" as an offset.
 The Greenbook does not mention holding periods or distinguish short-term and long-term gain.
-The Greenbook also does not specifically incorporate the alternate valuation date for transfers at death, although it does state generally that a transfer "would be valued using the methodologies used for gift or estate tax purposes." - (3) Taxpayer, Return, and Deductibility.
+The Greenbook also does not specifically incorporate the alternate valuation

+- date for transfers at death, although it does state generally that a transfer "would be valued using the methodologies used for gift or estate tax purposes." - (3) Taxpayer, Return, and Deductibility.
 The Greenbook states that the gain would be reported "on the Federal gift or estate tax return or on a separate capital gains return."
-Reassuringly, however, the Greenbook confirms that the gain "would be taxable income to the decedent" and, consistently with that characterization, explicitly adds that "the tax imposed on gains deemed realized at death would be deductible on the estate tax return of the decedent's estate (if any)." - (4) Exclusion for Tangible Personal Property. "[T]angible personal property such as household furnishings and personal effects (excluding collectibles)" would be exempt.
+Reassuringly, however, the Greenbook confirms that the gain "would be taxable income to the decedent" and, consistently with that characterization, explicitly adds that "the tax imposed on gains deemed realized at death would be deductible on the estate tax return of the decedent's estate (if any)."
+That means that the 39.6 capital gains rate and 40 percent estate tax rate would produce a combined rate of 63.76 percent (0.396 + 0.4 × (1 0.396)) on appreciation. - (4) Exclusion for Tangible Personal Property. "[T]angible personal property such as household furnishings and personal effects (excluding collectibles)" would be exempt.
 There is no mention of explicit application to property held for investment as in H.R.
-2286 or property related to the production of income as in the STEP Act.

-- (5) Exclusion for Transfers to Spouses.
+2286 or property related to the production of income as in the STEP Act. - (5) Exclusion for Transfers to Spouses.
 The Greenbook would exempt "[t]ransfers by a decedent to a U.S. spouse," without explicitly exempting lifetime gifts to a spouse as both H.R.
 2286 and the STEP Act do.
 There is no elaboration of the term "U.S. spouse" (for example, citizen or resident), and there are no special provisions targeted to spousal trusts.
 Typically the effect of exempting transfers to spouses will be simply to defer the application of the deemed realization rules until the spouse's disposition of the asset or the spouse's death. - (6) Exclusion for Transfers to Charity.
 The Greenbook would exempt transfers to charity.
 But it adds that "[t]he transfer of appreciated assets to a split-interest trust would generate a taxable capital gain, with an exclusion allowed for the charity's share of the gain based on the charity's share of the value transferred as determined for gift or estate tax purposes."
 This will require further elaboration. - (7) Other Exclusions.
 The Greenbook proposes a single unified exclusion of capital gains for transfers both by gift and at death of \$1 million per person, indexed for inflation after 2022 and "portable to the decedent's surviving spouse under the same rules that apply to portability for estate and gift tax purposes."
 The Greenbook adds that this would "mak[e] the exclusion effectively \$2 million per married couple," without explaining exactly how that would be accomplished for lifetime gifts when there has been no "decedent" or "surviving spouse."
 The Greenbook does not address whether the use of the exclusion for lifetime gifts is mandatory or elective.